Fictional MapsNewsPhysical mapsVivid maps

 River Basins as Countries: A New World Map

-With these potential benefits in mind, let’s explore what our world might look like if we redrew the world political map based on river basins.
+With all this in mind, I set out to see what the world might actually look like if we redrew the map along watershed lines.

 A world map showing political boundaries redrawn based on major river watersheds, with each 'country' named after its primary river.